dat-ecosystem/dat/README.md

 -------------- | ------------
 [![Build status](https://ci.appveyor.com/api/projects/status/s236036xnglo4v5l)](https://ci.appveyor.com/project/maxogden/dat) | [![Travis](http://img.shields.io/travis/maxogden/dat.svg?style=flat)](https://travis-ci.org/maxogden/dat)

-## Example
+## Getting started

 Go into a directory and type

 ```
 $ cd mydata/
 $ dat link
-dat://bd3423sdf2342ksdjf238422k3
+Creating share link for 4 files in 1 directories.
+18.54 kB total.
+dat://9d011b6c9de26e53e9961c8d8ea840d33e0d8408318332c9502bad112cad9989
+Serving data on port 3282 (0 connections)
 ```

 You are now publishing that data from your computer and it will be publicly accessible as long as your terminal is open.
 Your friend can get that data like this:

 ```
-$ dat dat://bd3423sdf2342ksdjf238422k3
+$ dat dat://9d011b6c9de26e53e9961c8d8ea840d33e0d8408318332c9502bad112cad9989
 ```

 It will start downloading the data into the current location.
-It will also seed that data as long as the terminal is open.
-If you want to share this data with someone else, you'll need to open port 3282 (DATA) on your local network.
+It will also upload that data to others as long as the terminal is open.

+Dat uses a built in TCP server to share data.
+This means at least one of the peers trying to share data will need their dat port open (default port is 3282, DATA on a phone keypad).

 For more information, see the [full project documentation here](http://github.com/datproject/docs#readme).